JanRocketMan/janrocketman.github.io/_posts/2018-9-9-On-Intelligence.md

 <!--more-->

-First of all, I need to mention that the
+Sorry, I'm still writing this post.
+I hope to finish it ~ at 16-th(

 Here is an example of neocortex column:
 ![Neocortex structure](/images/neocortex_column.png)